 - Blood tests

 - Lumbar puncture (also called spinal tap)

 - PCR (polymerase chain reaction) technology – Rapid diagnosis for respiratory infections, central nervous infections, diarrheal infections and some blood-stream infections

 If you contract an infectious disease, medication often will be the first step.
 The doctor may prescribe:

 - Travel consults, which will allow you to get vaccinations before you travel abroad.

-- Wound care consultations and treatments if you a diagnosed with an infection or fever of unknown origins or a condition for which infection may suspected.
+- Wound care consultations and treatments if you are diagnosed with an infection or fever of unknown origins or a condition for which infection may be suspected.

 Our experts will work with your primary care physician to recommend additional treatments, if necessary, based on your condition, health and lifestyle.

 Prevent the spread of infectious diseases

 Every day, you and your family may come into contact with organisms that can cause mild to severe infectious diseases.
 There are steps you can take to prevent illness, including keeping up with the proper vaccines during childhood and adulthood.
 The single most important thing you can do to prevent the spread of infection is to wash your hands regularly.